anushkavashishtha2001/Bharat-Intern-ML/README.md

 Push your branch
 Create a Pull Request

-## Project 3: Iris Classification
+## Project 3: Iris Prediction

-Project Name: Iris Predection
+Project Name: Iris Prediction

 Project Description:
 Develop a machine learning model for classifying iris flowers based on their features using Python, scikit-learn, and TensorFlow.
 This project aims to accurately classify iris flowers into different species based on their physical attributes.